Nebraska Loan Repayment Program

 To qualify health professionals must be fully licensed to practice their discipline and specialty.

 Where are the practice sites?

-Practice sites eligible for loan repayment must be located within shortage areas designated for each specialty by the Nebraska Rural Health Advisory Commission.
+Practice sites eligible for loan repayment must be located within shortage areas designated for each specialty.
 State-designated shortage area listings and maps

 are posted on this website.
 A statewide review of these shortage areas is completed every 3 years; however, if an area is experiencing health professionals retiring or resigning the community can request a review by the Rural Health Advisory Commission.

 Full-time practice is defined as 40 hours per week.
 Loan repayment recipients may practice part-time in a shortage area but not less than 20 hours per week.
 Benefits are reduced for part-time practice.
 The three-year practice obligation cannot be extended for part-time practice.